Skip to main content

 }

-When a user returns false, the request is skipped entirely, with no profiling overhead.
+When a user returns false, no extension trace span is started for that request.
 This check applies to HTTP requests only.

 Sample rate

-The sample rate controls what fraction of requests are profiled.
+The sample rate controls what fraction of requests, jobs, and Artisan commands are profiled.
 The default is 0.1 (10%):

 PERFBASE_SAMPLE_RATE=1.0 # Profile everything (development)